UNIVERSITY REGULATIONS REGARDING STUDENT CONDUCT

 SECTION V-3.
 University Standards of Student Conduct

 All Misconduct violations (or suspected Misconduct violations) shall be reported to the Vice President for Student Affairs by faculty, staff, and students who have knowledge or information regarding the same.
-Sexual Misconduct violations may also be reported to campus law enforcement, the Title IX Coordinator in the AA/EO Office, or to a Deputy Title IX Coordinator.
+Sexual Misconduct violations may also be reported to campus law enforcement, the Title IX Coordinator in the Office of Equity, or to a Deputy Title IX Coordinator.
 For more information about reporting sexual violence or interpersonal violence.

 - Academic Integrity — “The Honor System”

 Each student has the right and duty to pursue his or her academic experience free of dishonesty.
 The Honor System is designed to establish the higher level of conduct expected and required of all Utah State University students.
 Page 12 of 37 The Honor Pledge — To enhance the learning environment at Utah State University and to develop student academic integrity, each student agrees to the following Honor Pledge:

 “I pledge, on my honor, to conduct myself with the foremost level of academic integrity.
 Acts of academic dishonesty include but are not limited to: